 The Department of Labor and Industry was established as the Labor Statistics Bureau in 1887 to protect the rights of working people through the administration and enforcement of laws, rules, and regulations to foster safe and healthful working environments; to insure adequate compensation for work performed; to assist victims of occupational injury and illness; and to license and inspect establishments that use boilers and steam equipment.

-The Labor Statistics Bureau collected statistics about the general condition of labor and working people in the state and reported that information to the governor and the legislature.
-It was subsumed under the Labor Bureau which administered and enforced labor laws.
+The Labor Statistics Bureau collected statistics about the general condition of labor and working people in the state and reported that information to the governor and the Legislature.
+It was subsumed under the Labor Bureau that administered and enforced labor laws.

-In 2005, five state construction code and licensing units were consolidated within DLI as a direct result of the Governors' reorganization order.
-On May 16, 2005, the Department of Administration's Building Codes and Standards Division, the Department of Health's Plumbing and Engineering Unit, the Board of Electricity and the Department of Commerce's Residential Contractors' Licensing Unit joined DLI's boiler and high-pressure-piping groups to form a single division -- Construction Codes and Licensing Division (CCLD).
+In 2005, five state construction code and licensing units were consolidated within DLI as a direct result of the governors' reorganization order.
+On May 16, 2005, the Department of Administration's Building Codes and Standards Division, the Department of Health's Plumbing and Engineering unit, the Board of Electricity and the Department of Commerce's Residential Contractors' Licensing unit joined DLI's boiler and high-pressure-piping groups to form a single division -- the Construction Codes and Licensing Division (CCLD).